JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

   cheaper than a cell count suggests.
-Under `--syn_tool sky130` (§3.8) the unit, register and multiplexer terms use real cached µm² instead, which fixes the FPGA-calibrated flip-flop term's biggest error (2.5x too cheap) but does not fix — because a per-leaf sum cannot see it — real synthesis's cross-instance sharing on wide operand-multiplexer trees, confirmed still present (256% whole-design overshoot on `qor/divider/autofsm.py`) after the sky130 wiring landed.
+Under `--syn_tool sky130` (§3.8) the unit, register and multiplexer terms use real cached µm² instead, which fixes the FPGA-calibrated flip-flop term's biggest error (2.5x too cheap) but does not fix two gaps a per-leaf sum cannot see by construction: (1) **cross-instance combinational sharing** on wide operand-multiplexer trees — confirmed still present as a 256% whole-design overshoot on `qor/divider/autofsm.py`, versus only 4.65% on `qor/multiplier/autofsm.py` (which shares to one atomic unit with no wide muxes at all), so the gap is design-shape-dependent, not a constant to calibrate away; and (2) **`SYN.GET_REGISTERS_ESTIMATE_TEXT_AND_FFS`'s own FF-count overshoot** (5.7-5.9x; per-FF area is exact, so the error is entirely in the *count*, before any yosys-level FF optimization) — a different and much cruder count than AUTOFSM's own `ALLOCATE_REGISTERS` (§3.2c), which tracks genuinely live cross-state values rather than every declared bit, checked directly (not assumed) in `inst/autofsm_real_area_compare_test.py`.
+Neither gap is specific to the search's ranking: both are as true of `SYN.ESTIMATE_DESIGN_AREA`'s whole-design build-log estimate as of the terms feeding `ESTIMATE_SCHEDULE_AREA`.
 The anchor bounds model-space regressions; the real whole-design A/B tests guard the physical result.
 - An ARRAY-typed operand cannot be shared.
 Its operand multiplexer is an array of arrays, and `T[A][B]` currently mis-elaborates to VHDL — a bare `make_operand_mux(uint2_t[16], 4)` design fails GHDL import with "can't match ... with type array type uint2_t_4", with no AUTOFSM involved.
 Reachable only from a schedule that shares an operation taking a whole array, which is rare;
   the underlying 2D-array bug is not an AUTOFSM one and is unfixed.
-  **Not the same bug** as the one below — this one is about SHARING an array-typed value across states (the mux), which is still open.
+  **Not the same bug** as the array-reconstruction guarantee in §3.7's "Descending past the operator level" — this one is about SHARING an array-typed value across states (the mux), which is still open.
-- Fixed: an array type living only inside a DESCENDED body (a soft multiplier's local partial-products array, say) used to crash codegen — `_TypeResolver` only seeded from types surviving into the schedule's `fus`/nodes, so an entity fully consumed by descent contributed nothing, and `AUTOFSM: cannot reconstruct a live Python type for C type 'uint16_t[16]'` followed.
-Fixed two ways: `_TypeResolver.resolve` now rebuilds `BASE[d1] [d2]...` compositionally from a reconstructible `BASE` (an array is always reconstructible if its element type is — nothing about that needs seeding), and `_Codegen` additionally seeds from the AUTOFSM'd function's whole elaborated subtree, not just what survived into the schedule (covers a struct-typed descended local, which the array fix alone would not).
-See `qor/multiplier/autofsm.py`, the design that found this, and the `[type resolver: array reconstruction]` section of `autofsm_unit_test.py`.
-- Fixed: the sky130 leaf area cache (§3.8) originally cached `total_cell_area`, which includes the `dont_touch` STA-harness registers every isolated leaf is wrapped in for STA (`VHDL.WRITE_LOGIC_TOP`) — for a narrow leaf they dominate (`BIN_OP_AND_uint16_t_uint16_t`: 91% harness, 11.7x its real combinational area).
-Found while wiring real µm² into AUTOFSM's ranking; fixed by caching `combinational_cell_area` instead (`DEVICE_MODELS.AREA_MODEL_VERSION` 1→2), which also fixed a matching double-count in `SYN.ESTIMATE_DESIGN_AREA`'s own whole-design estimate.

 **Future work**